 Standard practice at ABPmer when providing metocean criteria for preliminary or final design purposes is to characterise the area of interest prior to the commencement of any data analysis.
 This practice can forewarn the analyst of any potential ‘trip hazards’ like that of hidden secondary extreme spectral peak periods.
 It is considered time well spent.

 ABPmer’s Metocean team have considerable experience in a range of highly varying metocean environments around the globe.
-For more information about our metocean services contact the Metocean team on +44 (0)23 8071 1844.
+For more information about metocean services, visit our SEASTATES microsite.

 Prepared by Ian Wade, Metocean Consultant